D3VON/react_starter_spa/README.md

 - validation of user input is in /sequence-store/src/lib/store_sequence.js
 - alert()s were used to indicate to the user that a given sequence passed validation, and was "saved" by the pseudo database.
 - Some basic CSS has been provided for "niceness".
+- PLEASE SEE the console of the fake database server as the SPA interacts with it.
+There is an error there I could not figure out.

 In order to make the 'fake database' module seem like a real database, a Node server was set up to handle the REST request(s).
 In particular, since the